 If you’re having a shitty day, journaling about what’s keeping you down is the perfect remedy.
-Since I started journaling in 2013, I’ve written dozens of pages filled with rants, curses, irritated thoughts and crushed dreams.
+Since I started journaling in 2013, I’ve written dozens of pages filled with rants, curses, irritating thoughts, and crushed dreams.

-While it may sound counterintuitive, writing about all the negative shit you’re dealing with can actually lift your spirits.
+While it may sound counterintuitive, writing about all the negative things you’re dealing with can actually lift your spirits.

-Have you ever experienced stressful moments where you just can’t get a grip on your mind?
-No matter what you do, you keep worrying about tens of problems at once.
+Have you ever experienced stressful moments where you can’t get a grip on your mind?
+No matter what you do, you keep worrying about dozens of problems at once.

 By actually writing these down in your journal, you’ll notice that your brain starts to relax.
 By giving these negative thoughts a place to go wild, you’ll stop them from turning your mind into a chaotic mess.